-As experienced brokers we employ an aggressive marketing campaign which is targeted at people who buy yachts, if you decide to sell on your own finding this market can be difficult because you don’t have the connections or the network to make it possible.
+As experienced brokers, we employ an aggressive marketing campaign which is targeted at people who buy yachts if you decide to sell on your own finding this market can be difficult because you don’t have the connections or the network to make it possible.

 Brokers also help you find flaws on the vessel that might make potential buyers look away; they will also help you through the legal aspects of sales and negotiations.

-Why to hire a broker when buying
+Why hire a broker when buying

 Buying a yacht cannot be compared to buying bread; this is because it will cost you a lot of money.
 If you make the wrong decision you will buy something that has no value for money.
 A broker will help you to choose the right boat, help you negotiate the right price, and help you secure financing for the yacht.

-If you don’t know much about how yachts works, it will be very easy for someone to sell you a vessel that is in bad condition at premium rates.
+If you don’t know much about how yachts work, it will be very easy for someone to sell you a vessel that is in bad condition at premium rates.
 Simply put, it’s easy to lose your investment on something that is not worth it, brokers know exactly how yachts work this means that your broker will advise you on when to buy and when to move on.